-Student Humza’s journey to studying at Edge Hill’s Medical School is one of resilience, determination and perseverance.
+Student Humza Muhammad’s journey to studying at Edge Hill’s Medical School is one of resilience, determination and perseverance.

-After facing the initial setback of not achieving the grades he needed in 2019, Humza remained committed and made the decision to take a gap year to focus on his studies and gain work experience to support his application.
+After facing the initial setback of not achieving the grades he needed in 2019, Humza, 20, remained committed and made the decision to take a gap year to focus on his studies and gain work experience to support his application.
 He said:

 “Although taking a year out wasn’t what I had originally planned, I think that year was really important and informative, and made me realise how much I really did want to study Medicine.”

-Despite the Covid-19 pandemic meaning that he was unable to re-sit his A-Level exams last summer, Humza’s achieved grades from the year before secured him a place on Edge Hill’s Foundation Year programme.
+Despite the Covid-19 pandemic meaning that he was unable to re-sit his A-Level exams last summer, Humza’s achieved grades from the year before secured him a place on the programme.
 Humza added: